antonioIannotta/LSS-documentation/docs/design.md

     - **User info**: this entity represents the user's not sensitive information.
 It corresponds to a user entity without the password field.
 * Use cases:
     - **Login**: a user provides his email and password to access the system.
-    - **create user**: a user wants to be registered on the sistem.
+    - **Create user**: a user wants to be registered on the sistem.
     - **Get info**: a user wants to see their account information.
     - **Change password**: a user wants to change their password with a new one.
     - **Delete user**: a registered user wants to delete their account.
-    - **Validate**: an email-password pair must be validated (checking if a user with this email exists in the database and if the associated password corresponds with the one provided).
+    - **Validate**: an email-password pair must be validated (checking if a user with this email exists in the database and if the associated password corresponds to the one provided).
-    - **Exists** an user email must be verified checking in the database if there's a registered user with this email
+    - **Exists**: an user email must be verified checking in the database if there's a registered user with this email

 * Interface adapter:
     - handles the framework layer requests, translating them into use cases.